 It is the position of the Civil Right to encourage all races and groups to establish their own unique version of the Civil Right.

 Diversity weakens and destroys a culture, and that is the opposite of what we need to do.
 We need to build and strengthen our culture, and having a common background and heritage is an important part of that.

-Q: How does the Civil Right view other groups?
+Q: How does the Civil Right view other racial and ethnic groups?

 A: There are some who have never outgrown the childish ways of always seeking to blame others.
 Those are the ones who imagine that the Jews or Blacks or Muslims or some other group are so powerful as to control our destiny.
 Wrong.
 We are masters of our own destiny.
 Our problems are ours to fix.
 It’s what we do as a people – we fix things.
 Only weaklings cry “Victim” and blame others.
 The Civil Right is explicitly not opposed to Jews or Blacks or any other group of people solely based on race or ethnicity; however, we cannot, and we do not, ignore the very clear evidence that efforts to destroy our people and our culture are consistently traced back to Jews, and that Blacks have built an entire business model of playing the victim with our people as the villain.
 This well-established history of working against the interests of White Southerners must be recognized and defended against.
 They take action to favor their own interests, and we must do the same.

 Q: How is the Civil Right different from the Alt-Right?